sachin-som/colanode/scripts/src/emojis/README.md

    npm run generate:emojis
    ```

-Once the script completes, you’ll have a fresh set of SVG emojis files and an updated `emojis.json` with all relevant metadata (IDs, categories, tags, etc.).
+Once the script completes, you’ll have a fresh `emojis.db` file that contains all relevant emoji metadata (IDs, categories, tags, etc.) and their corresponding SVG assets.

 ## Notes on Licensing